chris-horner/SocketWeather/README.md

 ### What's with all the weird `Flow` stuff?

 This app was used as a means to learn how to use Kotlin's [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) and coroutines.
 It's quite possible that there are much better ways to achieve certain things.
 Feel free to submit a PR with any improvements.

+### Couldn't you architect this better?

+Sure, but that will come.
+The initial priority was getting something out quickly.

+### Where are your tests?

+Right now the app's codebase is in a pretty volatile state.
+I don't want to have to additionally maintain tests.
+Once I've got more of an idea of what the app should be I'll be adding them.